 In a nutshell, the purpose of the FCE is to determine the injured workers impairment and how that disability and impairment affects his/her ability to work.
 Therefore, the results of the FCE will have a direct impact on the value of your workers compensation benefits.

-If you do not agree with the outcome of your FCE or have any other questions regarding workers compensation, seek the legal help from our best workers comp attorneys in California.
-Contact the Law Offices of Kropach & Kropach to get a free consultation today.
-Call at 818-600-4714 or complete this contact form.
+If you do not agree with the outcome of your FCE or have any other questions regarding workers compensation, seek the legal help from our best workers comp lawyers in Los Angeles, CA. Contact the Law Offices of Kropach & Kropach to get a free consultation today.
+Call at 818-609-7005 or complete this contact form.